What causes eyes to be red?

-Red eyes can be the result of hayfever, conjunctivitis, injury to the eye, overuse of contact lenses, smoking, and an abundance of other maladies and complaints.
 Although understanding the root of your problem is important for finding an effective treatment, most people long for quick relief from their symptoms.
 So, what can you do to address red eyes?

 How to prevent red eyes

 Hard or gas-permeable varieties of contact lenses are definitely ones to avoid wearing for long hours at a time.
-However, your optician will be able to recommend the optimum time for you to wear them, as under-wearing lenses can also result in redness as your eyes struggle to adjust properly
+However, your optician will be able to recommend the optimum time for you to wear contact lenses, as under-wearing lenses can also result in redness as your eyes struggle to adjust properly.

-- Keep blinking to ensure that your eyes do not become dry and sore.
-Sometimes very watery eyes can actually be a sign of dry eyes, as your eyes are attempting to lubricate the motion of the eyelids and prevent foreign bodies such as dust or pollen from entering the eye.
+Keep blinking to ensure that your eyes do not become dry and sore.
+Sometimes very watery eyes can actually be a sign of dry eyes, as your eyes are attempting to lubricate the eyelids and prevent foreign bodies, such as dust or pollen, from entering the eye.
 Blinking will help to transport any contaminants out of the eye.

 Red eyes can be an unpleasant experience, with the accompanying pain of particular concern.
-When your eyes begin to sting and you want to relieve redness quickly, there is a range of home remedies and techniques you can employ, including:
+When your eyes begin to sting and you want to relieve redness quickly, there are a range of home remedies and techniques you can employ, including:

 Remedies for red eyes